MicrosoftDocs/power-platform/power-virtual-agents/preview/time-zones.md

 [!INCLUDE [Preview disclaimer](includes/public-preview-disclaimer.md)]

-As you build bots in PVA, you'll likely run into scenarios where you need to display the date and time based on the user's location instead of using Coordinated Universal Time (UTC).
-Internally, PVA stores date and time in UTC, but does provide additional capabilities to handle user's local time.
-There are a few things that you must understand:
+As you build bots in PVA, you'll likely run into scenarios where you must display the date and time based on the user's location instead of using Coordinated Universal Time (UTC).
+Internally, PVA stores date and time in UTC, but does provide additional capabilities to handle users' local time.
+Here are a few things that PVA provides to manage time zones.

 - Prebuilt entities
 - System level vairables